RaspberryFpc/Raspberry-UDP_audio_receiver/docs/index.md

 - Direct **ALSA audio output** for minimal delay
 - Developed in **Free Pascal** using **Codetyphon** on **Debian Bookworm**
 - **Automatic detection** of incoming packets:
 - Packets arrive → audio plays instantly
 - No or silent packets for 5 seconds → audio output stops
 - **No codec** → uncompressed audio, maximum quality, minimal processing delay
-- Optional **Hide mode**:
 - On startup, the window is visible
-  - If the **Hide** checkbox is enabled, the window auto-minimizes when audio is received and stays hidden until disabled
+- If the “Start Minimized” checkbox is selected, the application will start minimized.
 ---

 ## 💡 Example Test Setup